UseToolSuite UseToolSuite

-Calculate and compare CSS selector specificity scores instantly.
-Visual breakdown of ID, class, and element weights — debug specificity conflicts and learn CSS cascade rules.
+Calculate and compare CSS selector specificity scores.
+Visual breakdown of ID, class, and element weights to debug cascade conflicts fast.

 One per line or comma-separated